-Practice Tip: 2012 Amendment to Rule 107 Return of Service.
-Rule 107 was substantially revised effective January 1, 2012.
-Rule 107 is at page 78.
-The rule allows electronic and facsimile filing of returns of citation.
+Practice Tip: Rule 107.
+The 2012 Amendment to Rule 107 Return of Service substantially revised this important rule.
+See Rule 107 at page 84.
 The primary changes are: 1) Electronic and facsimile filing of returns is authorized.
-2) the return may, but need not be endorsed on or attached to the citation.
-4) If the process server is certified by the Supreme Court, the return must contain the server's identification number and certification - expiration date.
-5) The return of a private process server can be signed under penalty of perjury, or notarized.

-6) When signing under penalty of perjury, include name, birth date, address, including country.
-Form appears in Rule 107.
+2) The return may, but need not be endorsed on or attached to the citation.
+3) If the process server is certified by the Supreme Court, the return must contain the server's identification number and certification - expiration date.
+4) The return of a private process server can be signed under penalty of perjury, or verified.
+5) When signing under penalty of perjury, include name, birth date, address, including country; form appears in Rule 107.
+See also Amendment of Process at page 23.

-When electronically filing the return pursuant to Rule 107(g), the challenge will be to comply with Rule 107(b), stating that the return, together with any document to which it is attached, must include the 11 items of information, most of which were previously included in the citation.
+When electronically filing the return pursuant to Rule 107(g), the challenge will be to comply with Rule 107(b), requiring that the return, together with any document to which it is attached, include the 11 items of information, some of which were previously included in the citation.
 Traditionally, returns were simply endorsed on a citation which was filed with the court.
 To allow electronic filing, the amended rule allows the return to either be endorsed on or attached to the citation, or not.
-The difficulty will be in precisely stating the numerous items of information required in the return, when it is filed as an independent document, and not endorsed on or A possible solution is to attached to the citation. attach a citation copy to the return, but this is subject to court interpretation.
+The difficulty is in precisely stating the numerous items of information required in the return, when it is filed as an independent document.

 Practice Tip: Precision is required as to service of process.
 1)Review citation before it is served with the petition, on defendant.
-The 12 requirements of citation, rule 99, are discussed at page 51.
+The 12 requirements of citation, rule 99, are discussed at page 56.
 2) Scrutinize a copy of the return, before it is filed.
 The most common attack on a default judgment is based on defects in return of citation.
+For discussion of returns after Rule 106(b) substituted service, see Return of Service, page 30.

 "The return of service is not a trivial, formulaic document.
 It has long been considered prima facie evidence of the facts recited therein. ...
 The recitations in the return of service carry so much weight that they cannot be rebutted by uncorroborated proof..."
 Primate Const., Inc. v.
 Silver, 884 S.W.2d 151 (Tex.1994).
-For discussion of returns after Rule 106(b) substituted service, see paragraph E, page 27.

 - 1. Preparation.
-The return must be prepared by the person who served the citation.
+The officer or other authorized person executing the citation must complete a return of service.
+Rule 107(a).
 The petition, citation, and return should be compared and default judgment taken only if they are consistent.
-If there is doubt as to the accuracy of the return, consider: re-serving the party with an additional citation and pleading; amendment of process, Rule 118, but see discussion at page 20. - 2.
+If there is doubt as to the accuracy of the return, consider: re-serving the party with an additional citation and pleading; amendment of process, Rule 118, but see discussion at page 23. - 2.
 Placement.
-The return must be endorsed on the citation or attached to the citation.
+The return may be endorsed on or attached to the citation, or filed independently.
+Rule 107(a)(b), page 84.

-3. Requisites.
+3. Requisites of Return.